Wolverine971/9takes/src/blog/people/musicians/Miley-Cyrus.md

   "@graph": [
     {
       "@type": "Article",
       "articleBody": "This article delves into the personality of Miley Cyrus, showcasing her as a quintessential example of the Enneagram Type 4 - 'The Individualist.'
-Her journey from being Hannah Montana to a pop music sensation encapsulates the Type 4's deep desire for individuality, emotional depth, and a continuous search for self-identity.
+Her journey from being Hannah Montana to a pop music sensation encapsulates Type 4's deep desire for individuality, emotional depth, and a continuous search for self-identity.
 It explores various phases of Miley's career and life, highlighting how they align with the characteristics of a Type 4 personality.", "creator" : ["DJ Wayne"],
       "author": {
         "@type": "Person",